jparrpearson/python-file-organizer/README.md

 # python-file-organizer

-Organizes files based on their modified date, or optionally the EXIF modified date for `JPG` images.
+Organizes files based on their modified date, or the EXIF datetime for `JPG` images.
 Files are copied or moved to a destination folder with a directory structure based on the modified date.

 For example, a file with a modified date of `2020-12-30 00:01:02` would be moved to `$output/2020/12/filename.ext` (assuming a granularity of `month`).